Chrysler Town & Country (minivan): Engines

-Some Town & Country models with the 3.3 L V6 from 1998 to 2003, and all models with the 3.3 L V6 from 2004–2007 can use E85 fuel.
-For more details on these engines see this article.
+Some Town & Country models with the 3.33 L V6 from 1998 until 2003, and all models with the 3.33 L V6 from 2004 through 2007 can use E85 fuel.

 Safety

-The 4th generation Town & Country (Grand Voyager, as it is known in Europe))right hand drive (RHD) version performed very poorly in the Euro NCAP car safety tests and achieved the following ratings:
+The 4th generation Town & Country (Grand Voyager, as it is known in Europe) right hand drive (RHD) version performed very poorly in the Euro NCAP car safety tests and achieved the following ratings:

 In the tests, the LHD car performed significantly better than the RHD car in the frontal impact, scoring 9 points, giving a potential four star adult occupant rating."

 Thatcham's New Car Whiplash Ratings (NCWR) organization tested the 4th generation European Grand Voyager for its ability to protect occupants against whiplash injuries with the car achieving an 'Acceptable' rating overall.

 Security

 The Grand Voyager was tested by Thatcham's New Vehicle Security Ratings (NVSR) organisation and achieved the following ratings:

 Fifth generation (2008–2016)

 2008 model year

-Chrysler debuted the 2008 model year Town & Country went on sale on August 16, 2007 as a 2008 model.
+The fifth-generation Town & Country went on sale on August 16, 2007, as a 2008 model.
 The short-wheelbase model was discontinued.

 The minivans featured styling by Ralph Gilles, a six-speed automatic, a new 4.0 L V6 engine as standard on the Limited model — and a system of second row seats that swiveled to face the third row — marketed as Swivel'n Go seating.
 A small table, which stored in the bins below the floor, could be positioned between the two rear rows when they were facing each other.
 Much like its competitors, the Toyota Sienna and Honda Odyssey, the Town & Country now featured power windows on the sliding doors and moved the gear shift from the steering column to the center console, in a higher position.
 Another new feature of this generation was an available rear overhead console which featured LED map lights as well as halo ambient lighting.
 A new DVD system was also available, which featured dual screens for the rear passengers.
 SIRIUS Backseat TV was also offered, which featured three channels of children's programming (Nickelodeon, Disney Channel, and Cartoon Network).